hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 and simulation in your project.
 See the example below for a real-world use case of all these artifacts.

-* :class:`.VhdlRegisterPackageGenerator` generates a VHDL package with register indexes and modes, field indexes, field types, and field conversion functions.
+* :class:`.VhdlRegisterPackageGenerator` generates the base VHDL package with register indexes and modes, field indexes, field types, and field conversion functions.
 * :class:`.VhdlRecordPackageGenerator` generates a VHDL package with register records that use native VHDL types for all fields, along with conversion functions for these.
 * :class:`.VhdlSimulationReadWritePackageGenerator` generates a VHDL simulation support package with